-For you and me to finish a project, we need focus and dedication.
+For you and I to finish a project, we need focus and dedication.
 We need leadership skills to rally our team behind us.
-We need a goal and as Project Managers, we need to make sure our teams understand what we are doing and where we are heading.
+We need a goal to reach for, and as Project Managers, we need to make sure our teams understand what we are doing and where we are heading.

 These two business skills – networking and project management – work hand in hand.

 Innovation is being able to create new products, services, and opportunities.
 It is being able to find new ways to market the same product or service to the same audience.
 It is a skill that enables us to be creative and find a different approach to reach new audiences.

 I chose these three business skills because they somehow connects all the other skills we know that can drive business success.
 Networking gets us new connections – partners, clients, and even employees.
 Project management makes us finish the job the right way, at the right time.
 Innovation shows us how to think outside the box, thus, expanding our reach, creating new connections and gaining new projects.

 So, if we work towards acquiring or enhancing these skills, I’m sure we will succeed in our businesses!